The Truth About Happily Ever After

 And I managed it so well that later, he told me he had no idea I was struggling.
 Meanwhile, I thought it was painfully obvious I was thisclose to hurling.

 Some days, even a simple dinner out feels impossible.
-For some reason, I currently battle anxiety, overstimulation, and triggers that don't seem to have an expiration date.
+For some reason, I currently battle social anxiety and overstimulation; the working theory is that my brain is finally in the headspace (pardon the pun) to process the past.

 In other words, the reward for finally feeling safe and loved is your brain saying, "Hey, remember all those times I didn't get to fall apart?
 Cool, here they come, so buckle up."

-Like that line in Deadpool: "Your crazy matches my crazy".
+The funny thing is, we both not-so-secretly think we're the crazier one.
+Like that line from Deadpool: "Your crazy matches my crazy".

 And on the days when my anxiety flares and I feel more fragile than I am, he doesn't make me feel anything but loved.